This is how one person runs everything

 04

-Your agent works whether your laptop is open or not.
-Schedule tasks, kick off long jobs, come back in the morning to finished work.
+Sign up and your agent is running.
+No Docker, no hardware, no config files.
+And it works whether you're there or not — schedule tasks, kick off long jobs, come back in the morning to finished work.

 05